- Thomas Jefferson

-To ensure fair procedures, both in the context of legal proceedings as well as in negotiation and mediation, the third party carrying out those procedures must be impartial.
+To ensure fair procedures, both in the context of legal proceedings, as well as in negotiation and mediation, the third party carrying out those procedures must be impartial.
 This means they must make an honest, unbiased decision based on appropriate information.
 For example, judges should be impartial, and facilitators should not exhibit any prejudice that gives one party unfair advantages.
 The rules themselves should also be impartial so that they do not favor some people over others from the outset.

 An unbiased, universally applied procedure, whether it serves to distribute wealth or deliver decisions, can ensure impartiality as well as consistency.
 The principle of consistency proposes that "the distinction of some versus others should reflect genuine aspects of personal identity rather than extraneous features of the differentiating mechanism itself."
 In other words, the institutional mechanism in question should treat like cases alike and ensure a level playing field for all parties.

 Related to issues of respect and dignity is the principle of trust.
 One measure of fairness is whether society members believe that authorities are concerned with their well being and needs.
 People's judgments of procedural fairness result from perceptions that they have been treated "honestly, openly, and with consideration."
-If they believe that the authority took their viewpoints into account and tried to treat them fairly, they are more likely to engage in the broader social system.
+If they believe that the authority took their viewpoints into account and tried to treat them fairly, they are more likely to support and engage in the broader social system.